 By Ethan Blumberg I have always asked myself why the Canadian and American governments annually spend enormous amounts of money on their respective space programs and different international space initiatives.
 The scale of the spending has led to a constant debate in both Canada and the United States for many years.
-While I do understand the… Continue reading The Mystery In Space Programs
+While I do understand the … More The Mystery In Space Programs

 These podcasts were written and recorded by FHCI Grade 11 English students.
 Amelia talks about biracial identity: Andi’s interviews about ads and body image: Jules talks to fellow “sneaker heads” in this podcast: Evelyn discusses conspiracy theories: Emma talks about school spirit (and the lack thereof) in this podcast: Sandra’s interviews about gender and sexual identity:

 By: Sabrina Negeri In collaboration with Editors The best predictor of future behavior is often past behavior.
 In the past, not only has the Canadian Government idly sat by as horrendous crimes were committed against Aboriginals, many attempts of reconciliation have failed.
-Aboriginals had been in North America for thousands of years before the Europeans… Continue reading Aboriginal Minority Rights
+Aboriginals had been in North America for thousands of years before the Europeans … More Aboriginal Minority Rights

 By: Rachel Nirenberg The Truth and Reconciliation report, published in 2015, contains ninety four calls to action, each with several subsections.
 If followed to the letter, the Truth and Reconciliation report could greatly ameliorate the circumstances faced by Aboriginal people both on and off reserve.
-However, if history is any indication, it is unlikely that the… Continue reading How the Canadian Government is Continuing to Fail Aboriginal People – Opinion
+However, if history is any indication, it is unlikely that the … More How the Canadian Government is Continuing to Fail Aboriginal People – Opinion

 Please note: the following is an opinion piece By: Brandon Kaufman In 1980, Quebec held a referendum that asked if its citizens desired a province with “sovereign-association” to Canada.
 Sixty percent of Quebecers rejected this change in dynamic.
-In 1995, another referendum put it more bluntly: Did Quebec wish to separate from the rest of… Continue reading A Separate Quebec – Opinion
+In 1995, another referendum put it more bluntly: Did Quebec wish to separate from the rest of … More A Separate Quebec – Opinion